Skip to Main Content

 Determining Fault by the Location of Damage

-Because Nevada is a fault state, the driver who is responsible for the crash must pay compensation to victims.
-This compensation will cover medical expenses, lost wages, property damage, and pain and suffering.
-If you are at fault, then you cannot make a claim with a liability insurance carrier, who only pays out benefits to those not responsible for collisions.
+Determining who was at fault in a car accident is a crucial step in the aftermath of the incident.
+This process, known as establishing “fault,” is particularly important in Nevada, a fault state.
+Here, the driver responsible for the accident is required to compensate the victims for medical expenses, lost wages, property damage, and pain and suffering.
+If you’re found at fault, you can’t claim benefits from a liability insurance carrier, as they only pay out to those not responsible for collisions.

 Different types of car accidents will leave damage on different locations of your car.
-For example:
+For instance:

-• Rear-end collision.
-If you were rear-ended, then your back bumper should show signs of damage.
-The car that hit you should have damage on the front bumper.
+• Rear-end collision: If you were rear-ended, your back bumper should show signs of damage, while the car that hit you should have damage on the front bumper.

-• T-bone collision.
-In this type of crash (also called a side-impact collision), your vehicle should be damaged on the side.
+• T-bone collision: Also known as a side-impact collision, your vehicle should be damaged on the side in this type of crash.
 The vehicle that hit you should have damage on its front bumper.

-• Side-swipe.
-Each car involved should have damage on its side where the two vehicles scraped together.
+• Side-swipe: Both cars involved should have damage on their sides where the vehicles scraped together.

-• Rollover.
-The location of the damage will depend on the circumstances.
+• Rollover: The location of the damage will depend on the circumstances.
 Some vehicles roll onto their sides after being struck in the rear, on the side, or even in the front.
-The vehicle that clipped you could have damage on different locations.
+The vehicle that clipped you could have damage in different locations.

-Why Damage Alone Cannot Prove Fault in an Accident
+Why Damage Alone Can’t Prove Fault in an Accident

-The damage to your vehicle shows that you were rear-ended by the car behind you.
-Because that car struck you, you might assume that its driver is automatically at fault for the accident.
-Unfortunately, it is not that easy.
-Admittedly, the vehicle trailing will be at fault in many accidents.
-But it is not always at fault.
+The damage to your vehicle indicates that you were rear-ended by the car behind you.
+You might assume that its driver is automatically at fault for the accident.
+Unfortunately, it’s not that straightforward.
+While the trailing vehicle will often be at fault in many accidents, it’s not always the case.

 Who is at fault for this rear-end collision?
 In this situation, the trailing vehicle is probably not at fault for the collision even if it struck the car.
 The car in front is much more likely at fault for the accident because the driver behaved in a reckless and dangerous manner by immediately hitting the brakes.